-The reality is, whether or not a client fills out a KYC form with a financial planner OR an exempt dealer, there is no guarantee that the client will receive unbiased information or advice.
+The reality is, whether or not a client completes a KYC form with a financial advisor/planner OR an exempt dealer, there is no guarantee that the client will receive unbiased information or advice.
 If the MFDA wants to level the playing field, perhaps massive, bold print WARNING pages should be written all over the mutual fund agreements in addition to becoming mandatory on all advertisements.
-I'm sure it wouldn't be difficult to find a list as long as football field full of unhappy investors who lost millions upon millions of dollars in mutual funds even over the last six months.
+I'm sure it wouldn't be difficult to find a list as long as a soccer field full of unhappy and disappointed investors who lost millions upon millions of dollars in mutual funds even over the last six months and in previous years as well.
 Had they been invested in land, it may have been a different story.

 These proposed changes need to be taken back to the drawing board and completely revised.
-It's always scary when "experts" from the outside, who don't even play in the same arena (such as the MFDA), start giving suggestions on how to improve it.
+It's always scary when "experts" from the outside, who don't even play in the same arena in this case, the MFDA, start giving suggestions on how to improve it.